DylanDiracNintunze/ethics_fall2025/_pages/casestudy.md

 author_profile: true
 ---

+### Addictive Phone Apps Features and their Impact on Users Mental Health - Exploratory Case Study

+## Learning Objectives

+Through this case study, I hope to instill knowledge related to Problematic Smartphone Use and mental health, including:

+* PSU is not caused by the phone itself but by the apps inside of it.

+* Psychological triggers in mobile apps that make phones addictive.

+* Mental health effects of PSU

+* Symptoms of smartphone addiction and ways to address it as individuals and as communities

+* Ethical responsibilities to keep in mind as mobile app developers

+* Healthy alternatives to encourage mobile app addicts to adopt

 ## Abstract

 This case study aims to explore design features of some of the most-used apps worldwide and what makes them addictive.
 I will look at psychological and economic concepts that influence the choice of app designers when making addictive apps and the impact of excessive apps usage on mental health.
 The general points of this case study will include concepts definition related to app development, design and mental health and a brief overview of the design process of an app.